cloudwalk/op-stack-devnet/README.md

 ## Available options
 1. [Running a single-node network without Docker](./single-node-no-docker.md): This option provides a fully autonomous startup.
 2. [Running a three-node network using Docker](./three-node-using-docker.md): This option requires specific files as outlined in option 1.
-3. [Enable Blobs (EIP-4844) For L2 Network](./run-EIP-4844-blobs.md): This option provides a description for configuration and enabling blobs for L2 network.
+3. [Enable Blobs (EIP-4844) For L2 Network](./run-EIP-4844-blobs.md): Based on option 2 and provides a description for configuration and enabling blobs for L2 network.
+By default, the L2 network is running using common transaction data to store L2 information on L1.
-4. [Architecture for monitoring](./architecture-for-monitoring.md): This option provides a description for installation and configuration block excplorer and metrics services (blockscout, prometheus, grafana, etc.).
+4. [Architecture for monitoring](./architecture-for-monitoring.md): Based on option 2 and provides a description for installation and configuration block Explorer and metrics services (Blockscout, Prometheus, Grafana, etc.).
-5. [Debug mode](./debug_mode.md): This option provides a description for installation and configuration block excplorer and metrics services (blockscout, prometheus, grafana, etc.).
+5. [Debug mode](./debug_mode.md): Based on option 2 and provides some debug tools for convenience during the development.

-## Urls
+## URLs

+The URLs that will be available after implementing an appropriate option mentioned in the previous section.

-### Single node without Docker
+### For option 1.
+The single L2 node network without Docker

 | URL                        | Software Name       |